Can You Help Us With Photographs Of This Trek?

-A short, rocky crossing across the nallah leads to stone steps which take you up to the hilltop.
+A short, rocky crossing across the nallah leads to stone steps that take you up to the hilltop.
 Atop you find a temple dedicated to Shiva.
 On the other side of the hill (and already visible) is the beautiful glacial Kareri lake.
 Follow the trails along its banks to get closer to the water.
 The water is cold but the lake is shallow at the banks.
 The mountains of the Dhauladhar are in resplendent view on the opposite bank.
 You can see the trail to Minkiani Pass (4.5 km from the lake) between these behemoths of ice and grey rock.

-Spend some time absorbing the beauty of the lake, then head back down to Reoti in time to pack up your tents (these can be safely left at the campsite) and descend to Kareri village before the sun sets.
+Spend some time absorbing the beauty of the lake, then head back down to Reoti in time to pack up your tents (these can be safely left at the campsite) and descend to Kareri village before the sunsets.

 Landmarks on the way: Small Shiva temple on the left side of the trail, 10-15 minutes after Reoti.

 The nearest road head for buses is Dharamshala.
-From Dharamshala, local buses ply to Ghera village 8 am onwards.
+From Dharamshala, local buses ply to Ghera village from 8 am onwards.
 From Ghera, Kareri village (starting point of the trek) is about a 2-hour walk.

-Alternatively, cabs are available from Dharamshala bus stand to Kareri village.
+Alternatively, cabs are available from the Dharamshala bus stand to Kareri village.
 The cab charges are Rs 800-1000 one way for a group of 4-6 people, depending on the size of the group, the vehicle and your negotiating skills!
 Taking a cab is the better option if time is scarce; it reduces about 2 hours off the day’s travel and walking.